What you need to know about COVID-19 vaccines

 Misinformation is one of the biggest challenges in fighting COVID-19.
 Knowing the facts is key to being properly prepared and protecting yourself and your loved ones.
 This is why it’s important to refer only to reliable sources when you look for information and advice.

 You can also check out HealthBuddy+ mobile application developed by UNICEF and WHO regional offices and available in Macedonian and Albanian languages thanks to financial support from USAID.
-It gives access to up-to-date and evidence-based information on COVID-19 and [soon to come] COVID-19 vaccines.
-Download the app on Apple and Google Play to interact with the chatbot, report rumours, and participate in survey polls - all at your fingertips.
+It gives access to up-to-date and evidence-based information on COVID-19 and COVID-19 vaccines.
+Download the app on Apple and Google Play to interact with the chatbot, report rumors, and participate in survey polls - all at your fingertips.

 The development of safe and effective COVID-19 vaccines is a huge step forward in our global effort to end the pandemic.
 But there are still some people who are skeptical or hesitant about COVID-19 vaccines.
 Chances are you know a person who falls into this category.